ParallelMaths/parallel/pages/7-06-pie-charts.md

 If you cannot decide which letter is E and which is T, then the second hint revealed that THE is the most common 3-letter word.
 The sequence GFA appears twice, so it probably means ‘the’.
 As well as knowing that (G = T, A = E), you also know that F = H.
 At this point, breaking the code involves trial and error.
 However, the third hint reminded you that this is a message about mathematics, so you could guess that OUGFAOUGYVH means ‘mathematics’.

 The quote is _"Beauty is the first test: there is no permanent place in the world for ugly mathematics,"_ which was written the British mathematician __G.
 H. Hardy__.
-He was commenting on the fact when maths looks ugly then it is probably wrong, or at least there is a more beautiful and satisfying answer.
-He was commenting on the fact that mathematicians follow logic, but they also have a gut reaction or an emotional reaction to some equations.
+He was commenting on his belief (which other mathematicians share) that ugly maths is probably wrong, or at least there is a more beautiful and satisfying answer.
+Mathematicians follow logic, but they also have a gut reaction or an emotional reaction to some equations.

 :::

 ## 6. A qustion to tst your writing skills

 We have learnt that E is the most letter in English, so how hard would it be to write a message that did not contain a single E?
-Your challenge it to write at least 20 words explaining what you did today, but you must NOT use any words that contain the letter E.
+Your challenge is to write at least 20 words explaining what you did today, but you must NOT use any words that contain the letter E.

-It will be tough, but the French novelist Georges Perec wrote an entire book (La Disparition) that was devoid of the letter E. It was then translated into English (A Void) by Gilbert Adair, and once again none of the words in the book contained the letter E.
+It will be tough, but the French novelist Georges Perec wrote an entire book (La Disparition) that was devoid of the letter E. It was then translated into English by Gilbert Adair, and once again none of the words in the book contained the letter E.

+__Contact us with your 50-word account and you could win a copy of my book, which talks about lots of fun maths in Simpsons/Futurama – which I will happily sign for you.
+(See, it is possible to write without using any E’s!)__

-Email your 20-word account to [prizes@parallel.org.uk](mailto:prizes@parallel.org.uk) and we will pick our favourite and reward them with a signed copy of _“The Simpsons and Their Mathematical Secrets”_, written by me.
+Email your 50-word account to [prizes@parallel.org.uk](mailto:prizes@parallel.org.uk) and we will pick our favourite.

 ***